neo4j-devtools/relate/packages/cli/docs/app.md

   -e, --environment=environment  Name of the environment to run the command against -p, --project=project          Name of a project context to connect with -u, --user=user                The Neo4j DBMS user to automatically connect with, assuming an access token exists

+DESCRIPTION
+  @relate/web must already be installed and running for this to work.

 EXAMPLES
   $ relate app:open